raynald/Notiz/Discovery_management.md

     3. Options: Invent multiple options looking for mutual gains before deciding what to do
     4. Criteria: Insist that the result are based on some objective standard
 ##### 4.2.2 Game Theory
-    * Analysis of strategic decision-making and conflict of interests among the players
+    * Analysis of *strategic decision-making* and conflict of interests among the players
-    * Result of the decision-making depends on the other players' decisions
+    * Result of the decision-making depends on *the other players' decisions*
-    * Strictly formalized by means of mathematical models
+    * Strictly formalized by means of *mathematical models*
     * Founder of the game theory: John von Neumann

     Prisoners' Dilemma: Pareto, Nash
 #### 4.3 Current Case
 ##### 4.3.1 Definition
+*Negotiation engineering*
-    Negotiation engineering: th application of a process by which a complex negotiatio problem is divided into sub-problems in order to make them easier solvable; and the use of scientific or other methods based on objective criteria to solve the above mentioned sub-problems
+ - the application of a process by which a complex negotiatio problem is divided into sub-problems in order to make them easier solvable;
+ - the use of scientific or other methods based on objective criteria to solve the above mentioned sub-problems
 ##### 4.3.2 Case studies
 ##### 4.3.2.1 Iran-P5+1\*:Nuclear question
     1. Backgroud